La Clinica de La Raza

 clinical practices.

-promotora, who provides support throughout the patient’s
+promotora, who provided support throughout the patient’s

 and diabetes.